solaceai-evidence/solaceai-prototype/README.md

 ```
 **Note:**

 > i.
-Event Traces are json documents containing the entire trace of the
+Event Traces are json documents containing a trace of the entire
 > pipeline i.e. the results of retrieval, reranking, each step of the qa
 > pipeline and associated costs, if any.
 Please refer to the examples in
 > Logging.MD